SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

 ![1703064728345](images/01-introduction-to-queue/1703064728345.png)

-7. To make the insertion and deletion process easy, we declare a methods `enqueue` and `dequeue`.
+7. To make the insertion and deletion process easy, we declare methods `enqueue` and `dequeue`.

 ```java
 void enqueue(int item) {